pscheyer/Bulltipeer/README.md

 add code to `didReceiveData` method in `MCManager.m`

 20150917 2147CST
 Token Update for the day.
-I love jennifers

 20150918 2135CST
 Token update 2